DenTelezhkin/DTTableViewManager/README.md

 ### Search

-Set UISearchBar's delegate property to your `DTTableViewManager` subclass.
+Set UISearchBar's delegate property to your `DTTableViewController` subclass.
 Data models should conform to `DTTableViewModelSearching` protocol.
 You need to implement method shouldShowInSearchResultsForSearchString:inScopeIndex: on your data model, this way DTTableViewManager will know, when to show data models.

 Searching data storage will be created automatically for current search, and it will be used as a datasource for UITableView.